-The Department of Psychiatry plays a major role in the education of Stony Brook medical students.
+The Department of Psychiatry and Behavioral Health plays a major role in the education of medical students at Stony Brook University School of Medicine.
 Not only do we impart the foundations of clinical psychiatry, but we are involved in the overall education of our future physicians.
 Increasingly, both patients and physicians are realizing the critical interplay between mind and body in health and illness.
 As well, the art of medicine, which consists to a large degree in communication and interpersonal skills, is greatly enhanced by psychiatric expertise that all physicians should strive to master.
-With these principals in mind, the Department of Psychiatry is deeply involved in required medical student courses throughout the 4 years at Stony Brook Medical School.
+With these principals in mind, the Department of Psychiatry is deeply involved in required medical student courses throughout the 4 years at Stony Brook University School of Medicine.

 In the first year, Psychiatry and Family Medicine join to present the Introduction to Human Behavior Course.
 The fact that Family Medicine is involved owes to the above stated need to integrate psycho-social expertise into the clinical care of all medical patients, not only those with primary psychiatric diseases.
 The course covers normal development from childhood through geriatric years including death and dying.
 Emphasis is placed on the family and social networks and how each individual is defined by these contexts.
 Both large lecture and small groups are utilized.
 Recently, we have added simulated cases played by acting students in our university.
 These cases demonstrate the interplay between social, family, and personal psychological issues and medical illnesses that are impacted by them, such as asthma.